 FDI is designed to be interactive.
-Approximately ten minute webinars for each topic are available from the course webpage.
-These are expected to be reviewed prior to the lecture period.
+Short- to medium-length webinars covering components of the lecture material will be made available approximately one week before the topic is covered.
 Class lectures will expound on the webinar topics and include discussion and interactive exercises.
 Students are expected to prepare in advance for the day's topic by reading the suggested section from the required text in addition to watching the pertinent webinars.
-Students may use other sources for class preparation and studying such as other texts, Wikipedia and other online sources; however, the required text will be the reference for all tests.